PaleBlueDot-repo/newstok-python-apis/README.md

 This will return your terminal to its normal state, and your system-wide Python interpreter will be used again.

----
+## Installing Dependencies

-3. **Install dependencies:** After activating your virtual environment, run the following command in your terminal to install the required packages:
+After activating your virtual environment, run the following command in your terminal to install the required packages:

 ```bash
 pip install --user Flask selenium webdriver_manager google google-generativeai Pillow transformers tensorflow
 ```

 or

 ```bash
 pip install -r requirements.txt